Help with childcare costs

 Meals, consumables (such as nappies and cream), activities, trips, additional hours are not covered under the scheme, and your provider may charge for these.

-Before your child starts their funded place, you will need to sign a contract, also known as a ‘Parental Declaration Form’ with your childcare provider.
+Before your child starts their funded place, you will need to sign a contract with your childcare provider.
 Here any charges should be made clear and agreed upon before you take up your funded place.

-This depends on whether you are a Hammersmith and Fulham resident or not, and whether you are trying to access a place within or outside the borough.
+This depends on whether you are a Hammersmith & Fulham (H&F) resident or not, and whether you are trying to access a place within or outside the borough.

 H&F residents